khuang93/khuang93.github.io/index.md

 ## Contact
 My Email is kailin-huang@outlook.com

-You are also welcome to follow me and message on [LinkedIn](https://www.linkedin.com/in/kailinhuang93/) and [Github](https://github.com/khuang93).
+You are also welcome to follow me and message me on [LinkedIn](https://www.linkedin.com/in/kailinhuang93/) and [Github](https://github.com/khuang93).
 I am also a hobby photograph, follow [Instagram](https://www.instagram.com/khuang1993/) and [Shutterstock](https://www.shutterstock.com/g/Kailin+Huang) to see my photos.